-- Faculty receiving the SHSU 'Excellence in Teaching' award will be assigned an FES 1 score of 5. - It is the faculty member's responsibility to fully document their teaching effectiveness activities, providing evidence entered into the Watermark Faculty Success Activities portal where possible.
+- Faculty receiving the SHSU 'Excellence in Teaching' award will be assigned an FES 1 score of 5. - Documentation of teaching effectiveness, teaching innovations employed, and/or level of impact or extent of course engagement activities shall be entered wherever appropriate into the Watermark Faculty Success portal and described in the annual review narrative.